aliasgar1978/nettoolkit/docs/u_doc/pyvig/excel_making_manual.rst

 -----

-* By default, any device with no connectivity on `Cablings` tab, will be excluded.
+* Default, any device with no connectivity on `Cablings` tab, will be excluded.
 * Change this behaviour by setting False to input var argument ``filter_on_cable``.

 -----